AtlasOfLivingAustralia/la-pipelines/README.md

 ## Code style and tools

 For code style and tool see the [recommendations](https://github.com/gbif/pipelines#codestyle-and-tools-recommendations) on the GBIF pipelines project.
+In particular, note the project uses Project Lombok, please install Lombok plugin for Intellij IDEA.